 Field Borders for Agronomic, Economic and Wildlife Benefits

-During the past few decades, dramatic changes have occurred across Missouri’s agricultural landscape.
-Those changes include generally larger farms, increased field sizes, the promotion of monocultures and improvements in farm equipment.
+During the past few decades, dramatic changes have occurred across Missouri's agricultural landscape.
+Those changes include generally larger farms, increased field sizes, promotion of monocultures and improvements in farm equipment.
 Although many of these changes have provided economic benefits, there have been trade-offs.
 For instance, traditional edge and fence row habitats and other types of early-successional vegetation (such as shrubs, grasses, annual weeds and forbs) that were once a common sight around many fields (Figure 1) have been eliminated or the quality significantly reduced on many farms (Figure 2).

 This type of vegetation provides food and cover for many species of wildlife and is an important habitat component for the survival of bird species such as bobwhite quail.
 Many species of wildlife have adapted to "edge" habitats, which are created at the interface of two or more plant communities, such as the transitional zone between a woodland and crop field or pasture.

-However, in many instances the habitat created is of poor quality and lacks essential food and cover plants (such as shrubs, grass and forbs) that are important for a variety of wildlife.
+However, in many instances the habitat created is poor quality and lacks essential food and cover plants (such as shrubs, grass and forbs) that are important for a variety of wildlife.
 Figure 3 provides an example of an edge habitat of poor quality.
 Note the narrow edge between the woodland and crop field.
 In many cases, mature woodlands lack herbaceous and shrubby cover and are located next to a field that offers unsuitable habitat for wildlife for much of the year.
 These narrow edges often provide poor habitat and thus can be ecological traps for wildlife.
 In other words, wildlife may be attracted to these areas where productivity is too low to replace the level of mortality.
-Often, predators such as raccoons and coyotes will concentrate their hunting activities near edges because of the abundance and variety of prey animals that are attracted to this special habitat.
+Often, predators like raccoons and coyotes will concentrate hunting activities near edges because of the abundance and variety of prey animals that are attracted to this special habitat.

 Field borders composed of grasses, forbs, legumes and shrubs can provide valuable food and cover resources for wildlife such as bobwhite quail, cottontail rabbits, gray fox, indigo buntings and box turtles.
 Field borders located next to shrubby and woodland habitats can provide food and cover for wildlife associated with forested areas, such as white-tailed deer, wild turkey and brown thrashers (Figure 7).

+Figure 6.
+An aerial view of a field border established adjacent to mature woody vegetation.
+Figure 7.
 A herbaceous field border next to a woodland.
 Narrow borders can benefit wildlife, but wider is better.